Symptoms and Warning Signs of Alcohol

 - Do you drink in the morning to try to cure your hangover or fix your nerves?

-Abusing alcohol can contribute to many problems that affect your personal and professional life.
-The effects can range from minor problems such as bad hangovers to serious issues such as alcohol-induced accidents.
+Abusing alcohol may contribute to many problems that affect your personal and professional life.
+The effects may range from minor problems such as bad hangovers to serious issues such as alcohol-induced accidents.
 Social problems also include saying or doing regrettable things while drunk.
 Alcohol misuse in the U.S. causes 88,000 deaths every year.
 It also causes one in ten deaths among working adults in the nation.

-- Impaired judgment that can contribute to accidents
+- Impaired judgment that may contribute to accidents

 - Breathing problems

 - Vision and hearing problems